Spencer Smythe

 Spencer Smythe (/smaɪθ/) is a supervillain appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an adversary of the superhero Spider-Man as well as the father of Alistair Smythe.
-A scientist researching robotics and arachnids, he turned to crime to finance his research, and dedicated his life to capturing Spider-Man.
+The character is usually depicted as an enemy of the superhero Spider-Man, as well as the father of Alistair Smythe.
+A scientist researching robotics and arachnids, Spencer turned to crime to finance his research and dedicated his life to capturing Spider-Man.
 He is best known for creating the Spider-Slayers, robots designed specifically to hunt down, capture, or kill the web-slinger.

-The character has appeared in several Spider-Man adaptations, including animated series and video games.
+Outside of comics, the character has appeared in several Spider-Man media adaptations, including animated series and video games.

 Publication history

 Spencer Smythe and the Spider-Slayers first appeared in The Amazing Spider-Man #25 (June 1965), and were created by writer Stan Lee and artist Steve Ditko.

 Fictional character biography

 Spencer Smythe is an expert in robotics and arachnids who asks J. Jonah Jameson to fund his projects, having been convinced by Jameson's editorials that Spider-Man is a menace.
 After watching a demonstration showing that Smythe's robot can sense and track spiders, Jameson hires Smythe to capture Spider-Man, with Jameson controlling the Spider-Slayer.
 However, Spider-Man escapes by leaving his suit wrapped in the robot's tentacles.

 Annoyed at his robot's inability to capture Spider-Man, Smythe obsesses over Spider-Man, turning to crime to finance his research and constantly improving his robots which he dubbed Spider-Slayers.
 His creations, no matter how deadly or powerful he made, are defeated by Spider-Man utilizing a key flaw in their designs.

 Smythe is fatally poisoned by the radioactive materials used in the robots' manufacturing, leaving him to a slow and agonizing death.
 Blaming Spider-Man and Jameson equally for his impending death, Smythe handcuffs the two together with a bomb scheduled to detonate in 24 hours, determined to make the two suffer the agony of inescapable death that he saw the two as having condemned him to.
 Smythe dies before the 24 hours are up, convinced that he had killed off the two responsible.
 Spider-Man stops the bomb by freezing its controls moments before it detonates.

 During the Dead No More: The Clone Conspiracy storyline, Spencer is resurrected in a clone body by Ben Reilly's company New U Technologies, but is later killed again.